Proxy server: Accessing services anonymously

 An anonymous proxy server (sometimes called a web proxy) generally attempts to anonymize web surfing.
 Anonymizers may be differentiated into several varieties.
 The destination server (the server that ultimately satisfies the web request) receives requests from the anonymizing proxy server and thus does not receive information about the end user's address.
 The requests are not anonymous to the anonymizing proxy server, however, and so a degree of trust is present between the proxy server and the user.
-Many proxy servers are funded through a continued advertising link to the user.
+Many proxy servers are funded through a continuous advertising link to the user.

 Access control: Some proxy servers implement a logon requirement.
 In large organizations, authorized users must log on to gain access to the web.
-The organization can thereby track usage to individuals.
+The organization can thereby track usage by individuals.
 Some anonymizing proxy servers may forward data packets with header lines such as HTTP_VIA, HTTP_X_FORWARDED_FOR, or HTTP_FORWARDED, which may reveal the IP address of the client.
 Other anonymizing proxy servers, known as elite or high-anonymity proxies, make it appear that the proxy server is the client.
 A website could still suspect a proxy is being used if the client sends packets that include a cookie from a previous visit that did not use the high-anonymity proxy server.
-Clearing cookies, and possibly the cache, would solve this problem.
+Clearing cookies and possibly the cache would solve this problem.

 QA geotargeted advertising

-Advertisers use proxy servers for validating, checking and quality assurance of geotargeted ads.
+Advertisers use proxy servers for validating, checking, and quality assuring geotargeted ads.
 A geotargeting ad server checks the request source IP address and uses a geo-IP database to determine the geographic source of requests.
 Using a proxy server that is physically located inside a specific country or a city gives advertisers the ability to test geotargeted ads.

 Security

 A proxy can keep the internal network structure of a company secret by using network address translation, which can help the security of the internal network.
 This makes requests from machines and users on the local network anonymous.
 Proxies can also be combined with firewalls.
 An incorrectly configured proxy can provide access to a network otherwise isolated from the Internet.

 Cross-domain resources

-Proxies allow web sites to make web requests to externally hosted resources (e.g. images, music files, etc.) when cross-domain restrictions prohibit the web site from linking directly to the outside domains.
+Proxies allow websites to make web requests to externally hosted resources (e.g., images, music files, etc.) when cross-domain restrictions prohibit the website from linking directly to the outside domains.
 Proxies also allow the browser to make web requests to externally hosted content on behalf of a website when cross-domain restrictions (in place to protect websites from the likes of data theft) prohibit the browser from directly accessing the outside domains.